-Step #1 Lesson Plan: Who Am I?
+Step 1 Lesson Plan: Who Am I?
 5

-Activity 1: Learn To Use ONET OnLine 8
+Activity 1: Begin With Your Dream 8

-Activity 2: A Dream Day in My Future 9
+Activity 2: Learn to Use ONET OnLine 9

-Activity 3: What Is Your Learning Style?
+Activity 3: What Is My Learning Style?
 10

-Activity 4: What Do You Like?
+Activity 4: What Do I Like?
 11

-Activity 5: What Is Your Holland Code?
+Activity 5: What Is My Holland Code?
 12

-Activity 6: What Basic Skills Do You Have?
+Activity 6: Which Career Clusters Do I Like?
 15

-Activity 7: Drugs and Alcohol 17
+Activity 7: What Basic Skills Do I Have?
+16

+Activity 8: Getting Ready to Work?
+You Need to Know This!
+17

-Activity 8: What Have You Learned About Yourself?
-18
+Activity 9: What I Have Learned About Myself 18

-Step #2 Lesson Plan: What's Out There?
+Step 2 Lesson Plan: What's Out There?
 19

-Activity 9: Labor Market Information 22

-Activity 10: Technology: Use It Wisely 25

-Activity 11: Career Matrix Scavenger Hunt 28

-Step #3 Lesson Plan: How Do I Decide?
-31

-Activity 12: Where Do You Want to Live?
-32

-Activity 13: How Much Education Do You Want or Need?
-35

-Activity 14: What Do You Hope to Earn?
-36

-Activity 15: How Do You Match Up?
-What Is Your Best Match?
-37

-Step #4 Lesson Plan: How Do I Do It?

-Section A Lesson Plan - Educational Opportunities 39

-Activity 16: Begin in High School 41

-Activity 17: Career Pathways, Career & Technical Education, and Tech Prep 42

-Activity 18: Are You Eligible to Work?
-43

-Activity 19: Identifying Skills 45

-Section B Lesson Plan - Postsecondary Opportunities 48

-Activity 20: Is the Military for You?
-50

-Activity 21: Is Postsecondary Education for You?
-52

-Supplemental Activity 21.a: Choosing a College 54

-Supplemental Activity 21.b: What to Look for on a College Website 56

-Supplemental Activity 21.c: What to Look for When Visiting a College Campus 57

-Supplemental Activity 21.d: Community/Technical Colleges and Your Career Plan 58

-Activity 22: Financial Aid 59

-Section C Lesson Plan - Job Search 60

-Activity 23: How Do You Find a Job?
-63

-Activity 24: Resumes and References 64

-Activity 25: Cover Letters 69

-Activity 26: How Do You Fill Out a Job Application?
-71

-Activity 27: Job Interviews 72

-Activity 28: Keep Your New Job 77

-State Standards Addressed 79

-Step #1: Who Am I?

-This lesson helps students identify who they are as a person: their learning styles, likes, interests, and skills.
-Self-assessment is the important first step and the foundation of making an informed career decision.
+Activity 10: Labor Market Information 22

+Activity 11: Career Matrix Scavenger Hunt 25

+Step 3 Lesson Plan: How Do I Decide?

+Activity 12: How Much Education Do I Need or Want?
+29

+Activity 13: Where Do I Want to Live?
+30

+Activity 14: Build a Budget 33

+Activity 15: How Do I Match Up?
+What Is My Best Match?
+34

+Step 4 Lesson Plan: How Do I Do It?

+Section A Lesson Plan - Educational Opportunities 36

+Activity 16: Make the Most of High School 38

+Activity 17: Career Pathways, Career & Technical Education, and Tech Prep

+Activity 18: Am I Eligible to Work?
+40

+Activity 19: Identify Your Skills 42

+Section B Lesson Plan - Postsecondary Opportunities 45

+Activity 20: Is the Military for Me?

+Activity 21: Is Postsecondary Education for Me?

+Supplemental Activity 21.a: Choosing a College

+Supplemental Activity 21.b: What to Look for on a College Website

+Supplemental Activity 21.c: What to Look for When Visiting a College Campus

+Supplemental Activity 21.d: Technical Community Colleges and Your Career Plan 55

+Activity 22: Financial Aid

+Section C Lesson Plan - Job Search 57

+Activity 23: How Do I Find the Right Job?
+60

+Activity 24: Resumes and References 61

+Activity 25: Cover Letters

+Activity 26: How Do I Fill Out a Job Application?

+Activity 27: Job Interviews

+Activity 28: Keep Your New Job

+State Standards Addressed 76

+Step 1: Who Am I?

+This lesson helps students identify who they are as a person: their dreams, learning styles, likes, interests (Holland Code), career cluster preferences, and basic skills.
+Self-assessment is the important first step and the foundation for making informed career decisions.